2010 FIFA World Cup knockout stage: United States vs Ghana

 The match between the United States and Ghana was played on 26 June 2010 at the Royal Bafokeng Stadium in Rustenburg.
-The match was watched by 19 million Americans, making it the most watched association football match in American television history.
+The match was watched by 19 million Americans, making it the most watched association football match in American television history at the time.
+Heading into the 2026 FIFA World Cup, it is the most recent World Cup knockout match that did not feature neither a South American nor European side.
 The match was won by Ghana in extra time after Asamoah Gyan broke a 1–1 deadlock.
 Kevin-Prince Boateng scored the opening goal of the match for Ghana in the fifth minute.
 The goal followed an error by Ricardo Clark, who lost the ball to the Ghanaians in midfield.
 Boateng took the ball to the edge of the penalty area, beating United States goalkeeper Tim Howard with a low left-footed shot.
 Landon Donovan equalised with a penalty kick in the 62nd minute, which was awarded after Jonathan Mensah fouled Clint Dempsey.
 The United States had chances to win the game thereafter but were unable to get past Ghana goalkeeper Richard Kingson.
 The match thus went to extra time.
 In the third minute, Gyan latched onto a high long ball, chesting it down and holding off two defenders before scoring the winner.
 After the match, Ghana's coach Milovan Rajevac hailed his side's achievement in becoming one of the "best eight teams in the world", but regretted the number of players that would miss the quarter-final match against Uruguay because of injury or suspension.
 The president of the United States Soccer Federation, Sunil Gulati, lamented the team's failure to make the quarter-finals and thereby further raise the profile of the sport in the United States.